Is Acrisure Stadium Grass or Turf? | Easily Explained

 The reason for this mainly comes down to injuries, as many professional players have been injured on turf fields.

 Turf fields are generally much harder on the body to land on, and also very easy to get turf burn from.

-Although grass fields are more favored by players, they're also more difficult to maintain throughout an entire season of use along with the different changes in weather.
+Although grass fields are more favored by players, they're also more difficult to maintain throughout an entire season of use along with the different weather changes.